-In December, 2016, a total of 61 soil samples from the dry, shallow auger drill holes, were taken across the playa surface covering an area of about 15 square kilometers.
+In December 2016, a total of 61 soil samples from the dry, shallow auger drill holes, were taken across the playa surface covering an area of about 6 square kilometers.
 The playa surface is covered by a crusty mix of halite, sodium and calcium chloride, gypsum, borates, silt and clay.
 The depth of these evaporitic materials is unknown but the surface expression of the salts extends well beyond the core of the salina.

-The sampling has revealed a 12 square kilometer area with a surface expression of lithium mineralization ranging up to 240 ppm.
-Whereas the area has been subjected to recent unusual rains, it is probable that the very shallow material has been leached of the very mobile lithium salts and that deeper sampling will be required.
+The sampling has revealed a 6 square kilometer area with a surface expression of lithium mineralization ranging up to 240 ppm.
+Whereas the area when sampled had been recently subjected to unusual rains, it is probable that the very shallow material had been leached of the very mobile lithium salts and that deeper sampling will be required.
 This seasonal leaching and variation in surface lithium content has been well documented by the USGS regional studies.
 This suggests that the published results from the 102.1 meter hole are more representative of the target potential and considerably more work is warranted.